-evaluate the effect of statins in cardiovascular disease

-evaluate different types of drugs and why some people use illegal drugs for recreation evaluate claims made about the effect of prescribed and non-prescribed drugs on health a) Scientists are continually developing new drugs.

-- consider the possible progression from recreational drugs to hard drugs - evaluate the use of drugs to enhance performance in sport and to consider the ethical implications of their use.
+Candidates should use their skills, knowledge and understanding to: Additional guidance: evaluate the effect of statins in cardiovascular disease Candidates will be given data to work from. evaluate different types of drugs and why some people use illegal drugs for recreation Classification of drug types is not required. evaluate claims made about the effect of prescribed and non-prescribed drugs on health consider the possible progression from recreational drugs to hard drugs evaluate the use of drugs to enhance performance in sport and to consider the ethical implications of their use.